Using the Functionize CLI

 • The Flags section offers your options for granular control of a command

 to the end of your command.
-As noted in the Functionize CLI Installation Instructions, you get started by running the following command to view the main menu of Usage, Commands and Flags:
+As noted in the instructions, you get started by running the following command to view the main menu of Usage, Commands and Flags: fze -h

 Main Objects